-The majority of jobs that we advertise on our site are based in and around London.
-This is due to the fact that most companies and major studios are also based in and around London.
+The majority of jobs that we advertise on our site are based in and around the major production hubs in the USA.
+This can be down to production space, studios, and the tax breaks offered in that particular state.

-When you apply for a job, make a habit of keeping each confirmation email and keep a record of which cover letter and CV you have submitted.
-You might also want to copy and paste the job advert for your own records, in case you get invited for interview!
+When you apply for a job, make a habit of keeping each confirmation email and keep a record of which cover letter and resume you have submitted.
+You might also want to copy and paste the job advert for your own records, in case you get invited for an interview!

 If you are shortlisted or invited for an interview, the employer will contact you directly.
 We are always in contact with employers throughout the process, so if we have an update we will also post it under the corresponding job post in our secure Facebook group, so make sure you join!

-An employer will only see the CV and cover letter that you have chosen to attach to that particular application.
+An employer will only see the resume and cover letter that you have chosen to attach to that particular application.

 Understanding the film industry and how it all bolts together will significantly increase your chances of finding employment.
-Time and again we hear that candidates did not understand the role, or the area of industry they had applied for.
-So give yourself the best possible chance of finding work, get smart and research.
+Time and again we hear that candidates did not understand the role or the area of the industry they had applied for.
+So give yourself the best possible chance of finding work, get smart, and research.

-For further information on CVs and cover letters, visit our CV Clinic.
-If you would like to know what an industry CV should like, from the CV you will create at the beginning of your career through to a CV that will land you full time work, please visit our Career Resources.
+For further information on resumes and cover letters, visit our Resume Advice.
+If you would like to know what an industry resume should like, please visit our Career Resources.

-First thing to do is visit the CV Clinic and read the CV advice which will take you through the anatomy of a CV.
-Check out the Example Stage 1 CVs listed under career resources to get a better idea of how to use your previous work experience, or studies, to create your first CV.
-The come and join the Facebook group, where you can ask MFJF and other new entrants their opinion on your CV.
+First thing to do is visit the Resume advice which will take you through the anatomy of a resume.
+Check out the Example Stage 1 information listed under career resources to get a better idea of how to use your previous work experience, or studies, to get you started.
+Then come and join the Facebook group, where you can ask MFJF and other new entrants their opinion on your resume.

-If you don't know what an industry standard CV looks like, find the career resources section on the website and look through the Stage 1, 2 and 3 examples CVs for each department.
+If you don't know what an industry-standard resume looks like, find the career resources section on the website and look through the Stages 1, 2, and 3 examples resume for each department.

-Read the cover letter advice in the CV Clinic to learn how to use the job spec as your guide.
+Read the cover letter advice in the application advice to learn how to use the job spec as your guide.
 If you are still unsure, get in touch with us via the website or Facebook group.

-Within the CV advice we list how to make your skills transferable from your current experience to the area of industry you are applying to.
-It's not always going to be a good fit, and in those instances read the career guides to see what you can do to add more skills or experience to your CV.
+Within the resume advice, we list how to make your skills transferable from your current experience to the area of the industry you are applying to.
+It's not always going to be a good fit, and in those instances read the career guides to see what you can do to add more skills or experience to your resume.

-If you have designs on multipal areas of the industry, you will need different CVs to highlight your aptitudes for each role.
-If you are interested in the camera department, for example, or working at a production company, you will need very separate CVs.
-If you are unsure, check out the CV Advice and Resources sections of the website, or get in touch and ask us.
+If you have designs in multiple areas of the industry, you will need different resumes to highlight your aptitudes for each role.
+If you are interested in the camera department, for example, or working at a production company, you will need a very separate resume.
+If you are unsure, check out the Advice and Resources sections of the website, or get in touch and ask us.

-If you want to work as a member of crew, short films made by members of the industry are a great way to gain experience on a professional shoot.
+If you want to work as a member of a crew, short films made by members of the industry are a great way to gain experience on a professional shoot.
 If you are working on a short in a junior capacity you will not be expected to arrive with experience, just a passion for the job and thirst for knowledge.
-Work experience and internships for the non-production areas of the industry also add career focus to your CV and provide you with those all important references.
-Again, if you are applying for work experience, they won't expect you to have experience but they will expect you to demonstrate some understanding of the area of industry they represent.
+Internships for the non-production areas of the industry also add career focus to your resume and provide you with those all-important references.

-This is entirely your decision and why we recommend working on shorts and taking work experience with reputable, established companies; so you can exchange your time for skills, experience and references.
-You can also read our blog post "The Value of Work Experience".
+This is entirely your decision and why we recommend working on shorts and taking internships with reputable, established companies; so you can exchange your time for skills, experience, and references.

 Head's of Department have been working in the film industry for a significant amount of time, building up a reputation and body of work that proves they can deliver a project.
-If you have just finished your A-Levels, BA, or MA, you will not have the professional body of work behind you just yet.
-Remember, it’s all in the journey, so enjoy your time at junior level, there is a lot to be learnt on the way up.
+If you have just finished your education, you will not have the professional body of work behind you just yet.
+Remember, it’s all in the journey, so enjoy your time at the junior level, there is a lot to be learned on the way up.

 Yes is always the answer to this question.
 Junior roles in all departments will be the first port of call when errands need to be run or vans need to be driven.

-It's a common misconception that short films or content is only made in London.
-Hit Google and check out your local film offices, film networks and film societies.
-Most areas of the UK have networking events for collaborations, it just takes a few minutes research.
-Post out your collaboration request using the collaborations board on the MFJF website, as the largest network of new filmmakers in the UK you are bound to find someone to collaborate with.
+Hit Google and check out your local film offices, film networks, and film societies.
+Most areas of the US have networking events for collaborations, it just takes a few minutes of research.
+Post out your collaboration request using the collaborations board on the MFJF website, as you are bound to find someone to collaborate with.

-There are many areas of the UK that are currently thriving, with freelancers relocating to the north of the UK, Bristol and Wales due to the steady stream of work.
-If you are set on moving to London and believe your current location is putting employers off, consider saving up 6 months rent before you depart and look for work with a London address on your CV.
+There are many areas of the US that are currently thriving.
+If you are set on moving to a city and believe your current location is putting employers off, consider saving up 6 months rent before you depart and look for work.

 Check out the About Us section for a detailed response.
 The stages are in reference to your career journey.
-Stage one is a CV with no experience, stage 2 a CV with some relevant experience via shorts and internships, stage 3 is a CV strong enough to find regular paying work.
+Stage one is a resume with no experience, stage 2 a resume with some relevant experience via shorts and internships, stage 3 is a resume strong enough to find regular paying work.

-The reason productions list needing a licence, is because you will either need to drive a hire car or a van.
+The reason the productions list needing a licence is that you will either need to drive a hire car or a van.
 In some cases, usually lower budget productions, they will ask you to have your own car.
 You will not be able to use public transport to collect and deliver props and many of the major studios are inaccessible without your own car.
-If you need to be ok location at 5 am, it's unlikely the bus will be running.
-If for whatever reason you do not have a licence or live in the location the production have specifically requested, then consider whether it is wise to apply.
-In most cases you should probably divert your time to applying for positions where you can answer yes to all the application questions.
+If you need to be at the location at 5 am, it's unlikely the bus will be running.
+If for whatever reason you do not have a licence or live in the location the production has specifically requested, then consider whether it is wise to apply.
+In most cases, you should probably divert your time to applying for positions where you can answer yes to all the application questions.